Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Results and discussion

 In this section, we compare the theoretical predictions from Sec.~\ref{sec:2D} of the primary (Sec.~\ref{sec:results_primary}) and secondary (Sec.~\ref{sec:results_secondary}) pressure and deformation profiles to the results of the finite element simulations described in Sec.~\ref{sec:simulations}.

 Based on the principle of dynamic similarity, the simulations were set up and performed with geometric and material properties of the fluid and solid domains to match the seven corresponding dimensionless numbers in Table~\ref{table:param_2D_p_control}.
 The specific values of the numerous dimensional parameters in the ALE-FSI code are not relevant to list (they are, in a sense, partially arbitrary as long as the dimensionless numbers match), but they are available in the published data set \cite{RPC25_PURR}.
 In the simulations, $\Wor$ was varied by changing $\omega$ (with $h_0$, $\rho_f$, and $\mu_f$ fixed).
-For each $\Wor$, different values of $\gamma$ were considered by changing $\ell$ (with $\omega$, $C_W$, $\mu_f$, $h_0$ fixed).
-Changing $\ell$ necessarily changes $\epsilon_{f,s}$, which is why three values are listed for each in Table~\ref{table:param_2D_p_control}.
+For each $\Wor$, different values of $\gamma$ were considered by changing $\ell$ (with $\omega$, $C_W$, $\mu_f$, and $h_0$ fixed).
+Changing $\ell$ necessarily changes $\epsilon_{f,s}$ (from which $\theta$ and $\vartheta$ are computed for each simulation), which is why four values are listed for each in Table~\ref{table:param_2D_p_control}.
 In the discussion below, we state only the $\Wor$ and $\gamma$ values for each simulation, as they are the key parameters governing the physics discussed herein.